aparna014/personal/_pages/about.md

   - /about.html
 ---
 I am a Postdoctoral Research Scientist at Abbvie Inc.
-Recently I defended my PhD thesis at Purdue in March 2019 advised by [Michael Wendt](https://www.wendtlab.com/).
+I completed by PhD in Medicinal Chemistry and Cancer Pharmacology at Purdue advised by [Michael Wendt](https://www.wendtlab.com/).

 I am mainly interested in Antibody Drug Conjugates and Cancer Immunotherapy.
 Overall my research combines genetics, cell biology and immunology to unravel the molecular mechanisms in breast cancer metastasis.
 I've gained 8 years of hands-on expertise in biochemical, molecular and cellular biological techniques and have solid grounding in statistical principles.
 I'm constantly adding to my skills and am currently adept at
 * Cell line engineering using lentiviral/retroviral transductions